templado/documentation/README.md

 Otherwise, you understand that you would now get a fully rendered page.

 Of course, it is also important to note that you can also change the order of operations here.
-You can quite easily load partial code as a Templado\Html Object, apply a ViewModel to get a rendered partial code block, and load that as a Snippet, and apply it to a more complex page document.
+You can quite easily load partial code as a Templado\Engine\Html Object, apply a ViewModel to get a rendered partial code block.
+Then load that as a Snippet, and apply it to a more complex page document.

 This is quite useful if you want to combine static assets with dynamically created Snippets.

 Additionally it should be pointed out that, since you can load the partial code from a file, it would be trivial to create well organized, reusable code fragment files.

+#### SnippetLoader
-Which brings us to one final Snippet feature - SnippetLoader.
+Which brings us to one final Snippet feature - Templado\Engine\SnippetLoader.

-One way that you can create Snippets from a file, is with Templado\SnippetLoader.
-It basically has one public function called "load", which takes in a Templado\FileName.
+One way that you can create Snippets from a file, is with Templado\Engine\SnippetLoader.
+It basically has one public function called "load", which takes in a Templado\Engine\FileName.

 If all you want to do is add a simple TextNode, then you can just create a file with your text.
 Of course, you will still want to wrap the text in a Templado namespace like in the above example.
 But other than that, you can simply instantiate